Traditions

 Bridge-the-Gap

 Our annual adults-only gala celebrates philanthropy in the PCDS community, with a special nod to the integral support of the PCDS Annual Fund.
-This free event is open to all PCDS parents, faculty, staff, and alumni, and features music, dancing, a silent auction with many unique items across a variety of price ranges, and much PCDS spirit!
+This complimentary event is open to all PCDS parents, faculty, staff, and alumni, and features a silent auction with many unique items across a variety of price ranges.
 Bridge-the-Gap is a strong demonstration of the importance of parent support at PCDS, and is our way of thanking all PCDS families for supporting the Annual Fund.

 Arts Walk